 and because it is Fall entry only, student’s names are collected throughout the year and placed on Approved List.

-Acceptance to Seattle Central Community College does not guarantee entrance into the Graphic Design Program.
-To ensure the application process to the Graphic Design Program is complete, you must follow all the steps below listed in the Admissions portion of this handout.
+Acceptance to Seattle Central College does not guarantee entrance into the Graphic Design Program.
+To ensure the application process to the Graphic Design Program is complete, you must follow all the steps below.

 Students must show that they are ready to take College Composition (English 101) and Pre-Algebra (MAT 081) by either (a) taking the placement test for admissions, or (b) providing transcripts from any previously attended accredited institution(s).

 Testing is conducted in room 1106 between the hours of 8:00am – 4:30pm M-F with extended hours until 7:30pm on M & T. You will not need an appointment for testing, however it does take approximately 1 1 ⁄ 2 to 2 hours to complete.
 When you come in to test, please bring:

 Obtain a copy of any previous college transcripts (unofficial is fine).
 Math Grades are only good for three years.
 After that, you will need to take the math portion of the placement test above.

 Once you have been admitted to Seattle Central, contact the Program Academic Advisor, Rebecca Shropshire, Rebecca.Shropshire@seattlecolleges.edu, (206) 934-3149 or Leon Lewis, Leon.Lewis@seattlecolleges.edu, (206) 934-2052 located in room 1102.
 They will evaluate your test scores and open a Program File for you.